August 28, 2022

-More recently, however, Alsatian winemakers have started to take Pinot Blanc a little more seriously.
+More recently, however, Alsatian winemakers have taken Pinot Blanc a little more seriously.
 This free-thinking group is harvesting at lower yields, embracing biodynamic viticulture, and aging their wines in barrique to craft something distinctly refined and upmarket.
-Pinot Blanc has also been a vital part of Alsace’s burgeoning sparkling wine industry: Cremant d’Alsace is a leading contender for France’s best value fizz.
+Pinot Blanc has also been vital to Alsace’s burgeoning sparkling wine industry: Cremant d’Alsace is a leading contender for France’s best value fizz.
 Old habits die hard, of course; certain growers still regard the variety as a ‘poor man’s Chardonnay.’
-But in fact, nothing could be further from the truth.
+But nothing could be further from the truth.

 Nevertheless, Pinot Blanc has been adopted by winegrowers across Europe: it has flourished in Alsace, northern Italy, Austria, Slovenia, and Germany.
 Moreover, although phylloxera devastated vineyards across France in the late 1800s, Pinot Blanc was not neglected during the large-scale replanting program of the early 20th century.
-This turned out to be most fortuitous; a lucrative sparkling wine industry emerged in Alsace in the 1900s.
+This was most fortuitous; a lucrative sparkling wine industry emerged in Alsace in the 1900s.
 At the turn of the century, entrepreneur Dopff au Moulin founded a sparkling wine house that would compete with the great labels of Champagne, albeit the price and grape varieties would be quite different.
-This pioneering move grew into a region-wide business model that now produces over 30 million bottles annually.
+This pioneering move grew into a region-wide business model producing over 30 million bottles annually.

 None of this could have been achieved without Pinot Blanc.
 Indeed, this early-ripening grape has been the most popular element in Cremant d’Alsace for over a century.
 Growers are fond of the variety for several reasons: